jeremyButtler/freezeTB/README.md

 ### Windows:

-Windows command line is painfull, but yes you can use it.
+Windows command line is painful, but yes you can use it.
   This should work, so long as carriage returns do not become an issue.
-If have errors or inifinite loops, let me know.
+If have errors or infinite loops, let me know.

 You can get the help message